 Spiteful A.I.: The Djinn you fight as random encounters plus the phoenix type monsters will usually decide to run away from battle before you can finish it off.
 In dungeons, Djinn that flee can be fought again by just leaving the area and returning while those on the overworld map just have to be found in the area again.
 The phoenix monsters, however, appear randomly like any other monster, but since they are Metal Slime type monsters, they give TONS of experience points.

 The Stinger: The first game has this as a setup for the sequel.
 The second game has this as a setup for... nothing, for six years.
 Then Dark Dawn happened, but it still resolved very few of the Sequel Hooks set up in The Lost Age.

 Strange Syntax Speaker: The people of Xian use some strange sentence structures (though not nearly as strange as some fanfic writers portray it), presumably to show that they normally speak a different language from the heroes.
 This is present even in the Japanese versions, as references to it are made in the 4koma Gag Battle doujinshi.
 Curiously, Xian's successor-nations in Dark Dawn are filled with people who speak normally.

 Summon Magic: The Djinn.
-And, you know, the Summons themselves.
+And, you know, the Summons themselves and some weapon unleashes.
 Also the magic provided by the class-changing Trainer's Whip and Tomegathericon items.

 Take Your Time: Oh, yes.
 Lampshaded when Layana scolds your party after you rescued Hammet.